offchan42/Unity3D-Python-Communication/README.md

 ## Solution Explanation

-I've built a `request-reply` model of ZeroMQ where Python (server) replies whenever Unity (client) requests a service from Python.
+I've built a `request-reply` pattern of ZeroMQ where Python (server) replies whenever Unity (client) requests a service from Python.

 Most of the code are just copies from the official tutorial.
 I try to make this as simple to grasp as possible, so I